tc39/proposal-decimal/README.md

 Accurate storage and processing of base-10 decimal numbers is a frequent need in JavaScript.
 Currently, developers sometimes represent these using libraries for this purpose, or sometimes use Strings.
 Sadly, JavaScript Numbers are also sometimes used, leading to real, end-user-visible rounding errors.

 What’s the issue?
 Why aren’t JS Numbers good enough?
 In what sense are they not “exact”?
+How is it possible that JavaScript's Numbers get something wrong, and have been getting it wrong for so long?

-As currently defined in JavaScript, Numbers 64-bit binary floating-point numbers, and the conversion from most decimal values to binary floats rarely is an exact match.
-For instance: 0.5 works, but 0.1 does not (the "0.1" 64-bit floating point number is actually 0.1000000000000000055511151231257827021181583404541015625).
-Same for 0.2, 0.3, … Statistically, most human-authored decimal numbers cannot be exactly represented as a binary float.
+As currently defined in JavaScript, Numbers 64-bit binary floating-point numbers.
+The conversion from most decimal values to binary floats rarely is an exact match.
+For instance: the decimal number 0.5 can be exactly represented in binary, but 0.1 does not; in fact, the "0.1" 64-bit floating point number is actually 0.1000000000000000055511151231257827021181583404541015625.
+Same for 0.2, 0.3, … Statistically, most human-authored decimal numbers cannot be exactly represented as a binary floating-point number (AKA float).

-The goal of the Decimal proposal is to add a decimal type to the JavaScript standard library, in a way that provides such good ergonomics, functionality, and performance that people feel comfortable using it when it’s appropriate.
-Being built-in to JavaScript means that we will get optimizable, well-maintained implementations that don’t require transmitting, storing, or parsing and jit-optimizing every time additional JavaScript code.
+The goal of the Decimal proposal is to add support to the JavaScript standard library for decimal numbers in a way that provides good ergonomics, functionality, and performance.
+JS programmers should feel comfortable using decimal numbers, when that’s appropriate.
+Being built-in to JavaScript means that we will get optimizable, well-maintained implementations that don’t require transmitting, storing, or parsing and jit-optimizing every additional JavaScript code.

-Due to complicated design questions (see below), as well as possible interaction with other proposals (especially operator overloading), the champions do not expect Decimal to move as quickly through TC39’s process as BigInt did.

 ### Primary use case: Representing human-readable decimal values such as money

 Many currencies tend to be expressed with decimal quantities.
-Although it’s possible to represent money as integer “cents”, this approach runs into a couple of issues:
+Although it’s possible to represent money as integer “cents” (multiply all quanties by 100), this approach runs into a couple of issues:

 + There’s a persistent mismatch between the way humans think about money and the way it’s manipulated in the program, causing mental overhead for the programmer aware of the issue.
   + Some programmers may not even be aware of this mismatch.
 This opens the door to rounding errors whose source is unknown.
 If calculations start to get more involved, the chance of error increases.
-+ Different currencies use different numbers of decimal positions which is easy to get confused; the hack of working with integers may not work when working with multiple currencies.
++ Different currencies use different numbers of decimal positions which is easy to get confused; the hack of working with quantities that are implicitly multiplied by 100 may not work when working with multiple currencies.
 For instance, it’s not correct to assume that all currencies have two decimal places, or that the only exception is JPY (Japanese yen); making such assumptions will make it hard to internationalize code to new countries.
 For this reason, it’s ideal if the number of decimal places is part of the data type.
-+ In various contexts (e.g., presenting a quantity to the end user), the fractionality needs to be brought back in somehow.
-For example, `Intl.NumberFormat` only knows how to format Numbers, and can’t deal with an integer-and-exponent pair.
++ In various contexts (e.g., presenting a quantity to the end user), the decimal point needs to be brought back in somehow.
+For example, `Intl.NumberFormat` only knows how to format JS Numbers, and can’t deal with an integer-and-exponent pair.
 + Sometimes, fractional cents need to be represented too (e.g., as precise prices that occur, for instance, in stock trading or currency conversion).

 #### Sample code